-Join Daniel Brigham for an in-depth discussion in this video Building an Engage interaction, part of Up and Running with Articulate Studio '13.
+Join Daniel Brigham for an in-depth discussion in this video Building an Engage interaction, part of Learning Articulate Studio '13.

 There's no better way to get familiar with a program than to build something in it.
 So let's open up a new Engage file and build the tabs interaction that explains why Connect-Eco customers go Solar.
 So we have our collection of tab interactions.
 I'll scroll all the way down to the bottom here.
 I'll select Tabs, and then select OK.
 I always like to preview my interactions from the beginning even before I've added content, just get a feel for how it's going to behave and whether it's appropriate. bbb And here, we have your classic tab interaction.